 The best time to discover data errors and omissions is before your go-live date.

 Accuracy inspires trust.
-If your M&A creates new employee and customer relationships, ensure you are off to a great start by getting critical information right the first time.
+If your merger or acquisition creates new employee and customer relationships, ensure you are off to a great start by getting critical information right the first time.

 Other common sources of digital data that will need to be extracted: